ChrisDrainOP/Grievance-and-Member-Interactions-Tracker/README.md

 The goal is to create an offline first Progressive Web App that unions stewards at underserved stations can use to communicate with other stewards across the Pacific NW and Nationwide.

 ## Features
--Fully Offline Capable
+- Fully Offline Capable
--Uses alerts to keep track of the grievance time line.
+- Uses alerts to keep track of the grievance time line.
--searchable database of all Grievances and Interactions
+- searchable database of all Grievances and Interactions
--Filterable search results.
+- Filterable search results.
--Send other stewards grievance and member interaction information
+- Send other stewards grievance and member interaction information

 ## Tech Stack